NaeemK1188/c1224-code-solutions/typescript-modal/typescript-modal-quiz-notes.md

 - How do you display a modal dialog?

-  using display method showModal() or display as a model
+  using display method close() hide or minimize

 - How do you hide a modal dialog?

-  using showModel() because we can hide the window as a tab
+  using showModel() dialog model box because we can hide the window as actual model. no interaction forces the user to deal with pop up

 - What is the difference between the `showModal` & `show` methods?

   1. showModal() display as a window
-  2. show() display as dialog box
+  2. show() display as dialog box no restriction no backdrop or we can interact with any or between multiple thing not forcing user to interact with the dialog box

 ## Notes